hashicorp/vault/website/source/api/secret/pki/index.html.md

 ## Read Certificate

 This endpoint retrieves one of a selection of certificates.
-This endpoint returns the certificate in PEM formatting in the `certificate` key of the JSON object.
+This endpoint returns the certificate in PEM formatting in the `certificate` key of the JSON object, which is a standard Vault response that is readable by the Vault CLI.

 This is an unauthenticated endpoint.